coursera1/DDP-Pitch/Pitch.md

 ```

 ----------------------------------------
-## Graph generated
+## Graph example

-This is an example of a generatred graph for some sample data:
+This is an example of a generated graph for some sample data: